rubyftw/rubyftw.github.io/_upcoming_events/2015-09-22-rubyftw-september.md

 JAWS: The Server-less Application Framework – Uses bleeding-edge AWS services to redefine how to build massively scalable (and cheap) apps!

-Not exactly Ruby this month, but David Christiansen ([@aldos](https://twitter.com/aldos)) has some experience with [JAWS Framework](https://github.com/jaws-framework/JAWS) that does away with servers and replaces them with on-demand services such as AWS Lambda and API Gateway.
+Not exactly Ruby this month, but David Christiansen ([@aldos](https://twitter.com/aldos)) will share his experience  with [JAWS Framework](https://github.com/jaws-framework/JAWS) that does away with servers and replaces them with on-demand services such as AWS Lambda and API Gateway.
+Come ready to play around with it!